 In the configuration tree of the TwinCAT 2 System Manager user interface on the left, select "I/O Devices" and then right-click to open a context menu and select "Scan Devices...", or start the action in the menu bar via .
-The TwinCAT System Manager may first have to be set to "Config mode" via or via menu "Actions" → "Set/Reset TwinCAT to Config Mode..."
+The TwinCAT System Manager may first have to be set to "Config Mode" via or via the menu

+"Actions" → "Set/Reset TwinCAT to Config Mode..."
 (Shift + F4).

-Fig. 29: Select "Scan Devices..."
+Fig. 24: Select "Scan Devices..."

-Confirm the warning message, which follows, and select "EtherCAT" in the dialog:
+Confirm the warning message, which follows, and select the "EtherCAT" devices in the dialog:

-Fig. 30: Automatic detection of I/O devices: selection the devices to be integrated
+Fig. 25: Automatic detection of I/O devices: selection of the devices to be integrated

 Confirm the message "Find new boxes", in order to determine the terminals connected to the devices.
-"Free Run" enables manipulation of input and output values in "Config mode" and should also be acknowledged.
+"Free Run" enables manipulation of input and output values in "Config Mode" and should also be acknowledged.

-Based on the sample configuration [▶ 39] described at the beginning of this section, the result is as follows:
+Based on the example configuration [▶ 38] described at the beginning of this section, the result is as follows:

-Fig. 31: Mapping of the configuration in the TwinCAT 2 System Manager
+Fig. 26: Mapping of the configuration in the TwinCAT 2 System Manager

-The whole process consists of two stages, which may be performed separately (first determine the devices, then determine the connected elements such as boxes, terminals, etc.).
-A scan can also be initiated by selecting "Device ..." from the context menu, which then reads the elements present in the configuration below:
+The whole process consists of two stages, which can also be performed separately (first determine the devices, then determine the connected elements such as boxes, terminals, etc.).
+A scan (search function) can also be initiated by selecting "Device ..." from the context menu, which then only reads the elements below which are present in the configuration:

-Fig. 32: Reading of individual terminals connected to a device
+Fig. 27: Reading of individual terminals connected to a device